Undescended Testes in Children

 Diagnosis

-or she may also ask about your family’s health history.
-Your child's provider will
+health history.
+They may also ask about your family’s health history.
+Your child's

-examine your child's scrotum for testes at every well-child check.
-In some cases,
+provider will examine your child's scrotum for testes at every well-child check.
+In

-imaging tests such as ultrasound or MRI are needed to find the testicles within the
+cases, imaging tests, such as ultrasound or MRI, are needed to find the testicles

 Treatment